4 Tricks to Recapturing Self Motivation When Energy Flags

 The idea of exercise to lighten one’s mood is hardly groundbreaking.
 However, it is extremely effective.
 Paul runs, but I prefer to get outside and take a walk.
 The endorphins released from walking, combined with the positive effects of sunlight will turn my mood around every time.
 As an extra productivity bonus, I always listen to podcasts when I walk.
 My favorite side hustle podcast is Nick Loper’s The Side Hustle Show.
 It got us started side hustling, and gives me fresh motivation to get back to work and start hustling every time I listen.

-2020 Update: Recently Paul and I have started hiking almost daily.
+2022 Update: Paul and I have started hiking almost daily.
 We use the AllTrails app, which allows us to find hiking trails near us.
 Even better, it allows us to filter trails by things like distance, difficulty, and how much traffic they get.
 So far we walked 16 different trails within an hour of our home in September and we are up to 12 this month.
 We even started an Instagram account so that we can start to share pictures of our hikes.
-(Well, secretly to start getting better at photography before our travels start next year!).
-Hiking has been a real lifeline through these socially distanced months.
+Hiking was a real lifeline through the socially distanced months, and something we have now incorporated into our travels.

 - My Poker Bucket List